DealsLog in

 • Digital milling systems

-Digital orthopedic workflows create a direct pathway from patient data to manufacturing, reducing production errors and improving overall efficiency.
+Digital orthopedic workflows create a direct connection between patient scan data, orthopedic CAD design, and manufacturing processes, helping reduce production errors while improving efficiency.

 Greater Scalability for Growing Clinics

-As clinics expand their patient base, maintaining consistency becomes increasingly important.
+As clinics expand their patient base, maintaining consistency and efficiency becomes increasingly important.

-Digital workflows help create standardized processes that can scale more effectively than traditional manual systems.
+Digital orthotic workflows provide standardized processes that are easier to scale than traditional manual systems.

 Advantages include: